 You can check that your cases were sorted correctly by visually inspecting the data in Data View.
 In this example, cases have been sorted according to class rank, and then sorted by most to least recent birthdate.

 Sorting variables will rearrange the order of the variables (columns) in your data.
-Variables can be sorted on only one attribute: Name, Type, Width, Decimals, Label, Values, Missing, Columns, Align, Measure, or a custom attribute.
+Variables can be sorted on only one attribute at a time: Name, Type, Width, Decimals, Label, Values, Missing, Columns, Align, Measure, or a custom attribute.
 Variables can be sorted in ascending or descending order with respect to the selected attribute.

 To sort variables, follow these steps: